 Holly Bass : Moneymaker

 Sporting a pompadour, a bedazzled cummerbund spelling out $€X, and golden orbs amplifying her backside, Bass draws inspiration from James Brown, “the hardest working man in show business” and Sarah Baartman, the South African woman who became world-famous as the Venus Hottentot.
-Over the course of twelve hours, Bass will dance to a soundtrack of songs and speeches spanning the last century, including excerpts of speeches from Shirley Chisolm, Fannie Lou Hamer, Malcolm X as well as family members’ stories of politics, voting, and their own artistic ambitions.
+Over the course of twelve hours, Bass will dance to a soundtrack of songs and speeches spanning the last century, including excerpts of speeches from Shirley Chisholm, Fannie Lou Hamer, Malcolm X and other voices of Black liberation.

 Part political commentary and part celebration of social dance, Moneymaker interweaves a lineage of Black artistry with a satirical critique of the history of exploitation, commodification, and objectification of Black women.
 Taking place on October 24, the first day of early voting in New York, Bass’s performance also calls to mind the long and very relevant struggle of voter suppression in America.

 As part of ForFreedoms’Awakening 2020 campaign and RuckUS’ day of action, this socially-distanced performance will also serve as an activation site of civic engagement.
 Attendees are encouraged to drop completed, New York absentee ballots off at Live Arts (219 W 19th St., NYC) during the duration of the performance (8am – 8pm), which will be promptly delivered to the County Board of Elections Office.